Treatment Effect Models with Strategic Interaction in Treatment Decisions: Conclusion

 \section{Conclusion}

-This study developed treatment effect models that admit both the treatment spillover and strategic interaction in the treatment decisions within a pair of economic agents.
+This study developed treatment effect models that admit both the treatment spillover and strategic interaction in the treatment decisions within a pair of agents.
 We first demonstrated that the interaction in the treatment decisions can be modeled as a binary game of complete information with multiple equilibria.
-Assuming an empirically reasonable equilibrium selection rule, we showed that the MTE can be over-identified using an extended version of the LIV method.
-Based on our identification results, we proposed a two-step semiparametric series estimator for MTE parameters.
-We showed that the proposed MTE estimator is uniformly consistent and asymptotic normal, and also that its limiting distribution is the same as that of the infeasible oracle estimator.
+Assuming an equilibrium selection rule, we showed that the MTE can be identified using an extended version of the LIV method.
+Based on our identification results, we proposed two-step semiparametric series estimation for MTE parameters.
+We showed that the proposed MTE estimator is uniformly consistent and asymptotically normal.

 The results of this study suggest several extensions that would be promising to investigate, some of which have been mentioned above.
 In addition, it would be worth extending our results to the case of strategic interaction among more than two players.
-In the literature on game econometrics, only a few studies address point identification of game models of complete information with more than two players.
-The main reason for this is that the characterization of the equilibrium is extremely complicated compared with the case of two-player games; in general, the number of multiple equilibria regions is increasing in the number of players (see, e.g., \citealpmain{soetevent2007discrete}).
-Accordingly, the direct applicability of our point-identification approach to such cases is unclear.
-It also would be interesting to extend our approach to situations where not only the individual treatment decision but also the pair formation itself is endogenously determined jointly in a simultaneous game, as in \citemain{badev2013discrete}.
-Finally, it may be beneficial to develop treatment evaluation techniques under treatment decision games of incomplete information.
+In the literature on game econometrics, only a few studies have addressed the point identification of game models of complete information with more than two players.
+The main reason for this is that the characterization of the equilibrium is extremely complicated compared to the case of two-player games; in general, the number of multiple equilibria regions increases with the number of players (see, e.g., \citealpmain{soetevent2007discrete}).
+Accordingly, the direct applicability of our approach to such cases is unclear.
+On the other hand, while fixing the number of players at two, extending our model to an ordered treatment setup, as in \citetmain{vytlacil2006ordered}, should be more tractable.
+As shown in \citetmain{card2013peer}, the Nash equilibrium in the two-player ordered-response game of complete information is uniquely characterized by an equilibrium selection assumption similar to ours.
+Hence, although computation would be much more complicated than the present case, the identification and estimation approach proposed in this study would be applicable to such models.
+Finally, it also may be beneficial to develop treatment evaluation techniques for treatment decision games of incomplete information.
+Under incomplete information, we may use the rational expectation model developed in \citetmain{lee2014binary}, for example, as a treatment decision model, even when the number of players is large.
 These topics are left for future research.